 Contributions into a traditional IRA can be tax deductible and can lower your taxable income.
 Your earnings also grow tax deferred.
 However, contributions are not tax-deductible with a Roth IRA.
 For more information, visit our Personal IRAs Comparison page.

 A Bank IRA is when you put your funds into a savings or CD account.
 A Brokerage IRA is when you put your funds into an investment such as mutual funds, stocks, and bonds.
-Contact a Financial Consultant to learn more about what products may fit your needs.
+Contact a Financial Advisor to learn more about what products may fit your needs.

 Traditional and Roth IRAs have early withdrawal penalties that depend on the specific account terms.
 Also, withdrawals made before 5 years and before the age of 59 1/2 may be subject to an additional IRS penalty.